 Our Mission is student success!
 Program participants will have access to key resources that can help students succeed in their personal, academic, and professional lives.
 Participants will also gain a community of supportive staff and mentors to assist you in reaching your goals.

-- Are you younger than 23
+- Participant is younger than 23.

 Fostering Laker Success Program Information

 Fostering Laker Success was launched in 2017, as a result of a grant provided by Michigan Department of Health and Human Services.
 In May of 2022 Fostering Laker Success was awarded another MDHHS grant for the continued support of foster care youth on GVSU campus.

 Learn about the statewide effort to improve graduation rates for youth who have experienced foster care by visiting Fostering Success Michigan's website.

 “I am truly grateful for the opportunities FLS has given me.
 Talking about life skills and getting hands-on experience on how it will look in the real world has prepared me on how to carry myself in trials and tribulations.
 Being able to talk about how I want my future to be and the tasks that I have to complete to get there has been very helpful too.
 I appreciate this program so much, and I am happy that I am able to be a part of it.”